gcc-robotics/robot-motion-planning-labs/_posts/2014-06-29-lab3-finite-state-machines-and-sensing.md

 	* Try echoing the sensor messages and gently tap the bumpers of your iRobot.
 	  This should trigger different sensor messages on your Terminal.

+	* The bumper sensors can be found under the robot.
+Refer to the picture.

+![iRobot Bottom View Picture][irobot-bottom-view]

 Sensor Subscribers
 --------------